ben-tanen/ben-tanen.github.io/_posts/2017-09-07-evaluating-fantasy-draft.md

 ---
 layout: post
-title: 'Should I Become an NFL Scout?'
+title: Should I Become an NFL Scout?
-date: 2017-09-07 05:00:00
+date: '2017-09-07 12:00:00'
-thumbnail: /assets/img/post-thumbnails/ff-draft.png
+thumbnail: /assets/img/post-thumbnails/evaluating-fantasy-draft-7b032e28.png
 related-proj: evaluating-fantasy-draft
 ---

 Over the years, I've always been interested in the idea of fantasy football but I had never committed to a league.
 This year, I decided to take the plunge and try out my own fantasy team.
 While I would consider myself a fan of football, I knew I didn't know enough about the whole league to really stand a chance at putting together a *good* fantasy team.
 So I decided I would just rely on the advice of the pros.

 First, by suggestion of the [New York Times](https://www.nytimes.com/2017/08/24/sports/fantasy-football-draft-guide-beginners.html), I consulted [Fantasy Pros](https://www.fantasypros.com/) and [5th Down Fantasy](https://www.5thdownfantasy.com/).
 To supplement these fairly reliable yet relatively standard sources, I thought I would try out a little crowd sourcing experiment of my own.
 Since I would be competing against other humans, I thought it would be interesting to see how the general masses valued certain players.
 To assess this, I entered a bunch of different mock drafts on ESPN and recorded the picks as the people and auto-draft did their things.
 I then compiled the data from each of these drafts, along with the Fantasy Pros and 5th Down suggestions, and made a handy little draft guide.

-{% include figure.html src="/assets/img/posts/ff-spreadsheet.png" width="600px" %}
+{% include figure.html src="/assets/img/posts/evaluating-fantasy-draft-4db8a0f5.png" alt="A screenshot of my fantasy draft tracking spreadsheet, including columns for expected draft position based on different sources (ESPN, Fantasy Pros, 5th Down Fantasy)" width="600px" %}

 The point of this guide was to show me if a particular player was a good or bad pick at the time.
 For example, if I was getting ready to make the 19th overall pick and I see that Jay Ajayi was taken with the 16.9th average pick, that would be a good sign that Ajayi is a worthwhile pick.
 On the other hand, if its the 44th overall pick and I'm interested in picking up Carlos Hyde, I could see that Fifth Down doesn't think he should go until the 61th pick, prompting me to look into someone else.